The Button Box

 Author: Fawzia Gilani-Williams

 Fawzia Gilani was born and raised in England where she became a teacher.
-She is the author of many children's books, including A Treasury of Eid Tales, and is currently working on an Islamic fairy tale series.
-She serves as an international educational consultant with a PhD in children's literature and character development.
+She is the author of many children's books and an international educational consultant with a PhD in children's literature and character development.
 She is a Global Representative for the International Positive Education Network and works for the Abu Dhabi Education Council.
 She spends her time in the United Arab Emirates, Ohio, and England with her daughter and husband.
-She looks forward to the day when world conflict is no more.

 Author: Bridget Hodder